xmlFlow/pkp-github-actions/README.md

 11. name: of the action
 12. General definition for steps.
 13. Default integration is pkp-github-actions for OJS/OMP/OPS applications , but e.g. plugins, may run  extra github actions steps or use external github actions.
+14. Additional configurations
+15. to which versions the upgrade tests are running
+16. node_version
+17. For updating datasets, we have to define with ojs version, main / 3.4.0 / 3.3.0
+18. Only needed if the datasets get updated.
+19. This opens a tmate session, if any test fails
 ## Example configuration for pkp-lib or plugins

 ```yml